The Gamma Function via Interpolation: Reformulation

 \subsection{Numerical Implementation}

-Once a value of $r$ is chosen and the coefficients are determined, the approximation $\Gamma_N(z)$ is extended to the complex plane via the Euler reflection formula \eqref{eqn:Ref}.
-The code implementation also takes into account several numerical concerns. \begin{enumerate} \item The computation for $|z|\gg 1$ often leads to numerical overflow along the positive real line, and underflow elsewhere in the complex plane.
+Once a value of $r$ is chosen and the coefficients are determined, the approximation $\Gamma_N(z)$ is valid in the complex plane, away from the branch cut emanating from $z=-r$ along the negative real axis.
+In practice, evaluation is only necessary for $\Re(z)\geq \frac{1}{2}$, due to the Euler reflection formula \eqref{eqn:Ref}.
+We also consider several numerical concerns. \begin{enumerate} \item The computation for $|z|\gg 1$ often leads to numerical overflow along the positive real line, and underflow elsewhere in the complex plane.
 To mitigate this issue, we compute the approximation via

 where $F_N(z;r)$ is from \eqref{eqn:F_N}.
 In particular, we note that $\phi(z)$ is of a computable magnitude when the gamma function is near overflow or underflow limitations. \item For $\Re\left(z\right)<\frac{1}{2}$, we use Euler's reflection formula \eqref{eqn:Ref}, and instead compute $\Gamma(1-z)$ with \eqref{eqn:Gamma_Implement}, i.e.